 My current obsession: whole grain bowls.
 This Sorghum Pesto Bowl with Heirloom Tomatoes makes a simple weeknight dinner that’s full of nutrients and flavor.
 Double or triple the recipe to have enough leftovers for a week’s worth of lunches or dinners.

 Weeknight dinners are tough.
 You work all day, maybe squeeze in a workout, then arrive home exhausted and starving.
 Sound familiar?
 Yeah, me too.
 It can be all too easy to fall into a food delivery habit (especially with the invention of Seamless…free delivery?
 Any time of day?
 With the tap of two buttons?
 Sold).
-But delivery, or take-out, often means big portions, heavy sauces, and not enough vegetables.
-We all know home-cooking is better for our health (and our wallet), but what do you do when you don’t feel like cooking?
+But delivery, or take-out, often means big portions or not enough vegetables.
+Home-cooking can be better for our health (and our wallet), but what do you do when you don’t feel like cooking?